Skip to content

 How to Generate Static Classes in PHP

-The methods and variables, defined and declared inside a class should be declared as static using the static keyword in order to be used without the initial instantiating of the class.
+Methods and variables defined inside a class must be declared as static using the static keyword to be used without instantiating the class first.

 Generating Static Classes

-For accessing the static class and its method, the following syntax is used:
+For accessing a static class and its method, the following syntax is used:

 ClassName::MethodName();